Ultimately, I am a carnivore.

 But then my wife and I go shopping at Tanger Outlets, and the smell of fine meat being masterfully prepared wafts through the air, finds my nostrils and uses them to lift me off the ground, floating me to a carnivorous epiphany.

-Despite my better angels and intentions, I was born to eat meat, dear reader, and if you’re like me, there are plenty of places you can go in the Sevier County and Great Smoky Mountains areas.
+Despite my better angels and intentions, I was born to eat meat, and if you’re like me, there are plenty of places you can go in the Sevier County and Great Smoky Mountains areas.

 So, it’s not surprising that most people don’t think of steaks when they think of Calhoun’s.
 But my friends, I promise you, the folks at Calhoun’s know their way around meat.